- Still good-looking design

 The hybrid Fusions are somewhat less lithe in corners and heavier feeling than the lightest and most agile of the gasoline Fusions, but they still hold the road well and corner predictably and fairly flat.
 Our one complaint is rather low-geared steering, which requires more shuffling on twisty roads than we had expected.
 Brake blending is excellent; Ford and Toyota have the most experience in combining regenerative and friction braking of any hybrid makers, and it shows in largely seamless transitions.

-The Energi plug-in hybrid, rated this year at 22 miles of electric range, will recharge a depleted battery in 3 to 4 hours using a 240-volt Level 2 charging station, or about 7 hours on household current.
+The Energi plug-in hybrid, rated this year at 22 miles of electric range, will recharge a depleted battery in 3 to 4 hours using a 240-volt Level 2 charging station, or about 7 hours on a household plug.
 The onboard charger runs at 3.3 kilowatts, slower than newer plug-in hybrids, but still acceptable for a majority of uses.
 The cover over the charging port on the left-front fender is pretty much the only distinguishing feature of an Energi against a Hybrid, unless you read the badges carefully.

 2018 Ford Fusion Hybrid